autr/unity-notes/DEV.windows.md

 # Setting up development environment for com.unity.webrtc

-Follow instructions here - but don't use WSL, Windows Terminal or Power Shell, which will cause strange things to happen - use only Command Prompt!
+Follow instructions here - but don't use WSL, Windows Terminal or Power Shell, which will cause strange things to happen - use only Command Prompt;

 https://github.com/Unity-Technologies/com.unity.webrtc/blob/develop/Plugin~/README.md